rahul17-EU/ShinyWebApp/README.md

-# Data Science with R - Final Project Submission by Team 7
+# Data Science with R

-This repository contains the final project submission for the Data Science with R course by Team 7.
 The project is a Shiny app for analyzing the quality of red wine using various machine learning models.

 ## Viewing the Application